dflemin3/trappist/Analysis/Convergence/README.rst

    :align: center

-   Evolution of the luminosity, radius, and XUV luminosity, of TRAPPIST-1 using the fiducial parameters according to the Baraffe (2015) stellar evolution tracks as a function of timestepping parameter, dEta.
+   Evolution of the luminosity, radius, and XUV luminosity, of TRAPPIST-1 using the fiducial parameters according to the Baraffe et al. (2015) stellar evolution tracks as a function of timestepping parameter, dEta.
+For simulations with relative errors <= 1.0e-2, use dEta <= 1.0e-1.